Respiratory infection - bronchitis

 Acute bronchitis is usually caused by the same viruses that cause colds.
 Exposure to cigarette smoke or pollution, a digestive system condition called gastroesophageal reflux disease (GERD), and bacterial infections can also cause bronchitis.

 The main causes of chronic bronchitis are cigarette smoking and prolonged exposure to air pollution, dust, and environmental tobacco smoke.
 During their lifetime, 40% of smokers develop chronic bronchitis.
 One study shows that snoring is also associated with chronic bronchitis.

 Your doctor will listen to your chest and back, look at your throat, and may draw blood and take a culture of the sputum from your lungs.
 If there is concern about possible pneumonia or COPD, your health care provider may order a chest X-ray or a lung function test (which measures the amount of air in your lungs).

 The best way to prevent chronic bronchitis is to avoid smoking and stay away from air pollutants.
 For acute bronchitis, take steps to avoid colds and respiratory infections, such as washing your hands frequently, and getting an annual flu shot.
 If you are over age 65 or have a chronic illness ask your health care provider about the pneumococcal vaccine (Prevnar).

-Acute bronchitis from a virus generally clears up on its own within 7 - 10 days.
+Acute bronchitis from a virus generally clears up on its own within 7 to 10 days.
 Using a humidifier, taking a cough medicine that contains an expectorant (something that helps you "bring up" mucus), and drinking plenty of fluids can help relieve symptoms.
-If a bacterial infection is the culprit, your doctor may prescribe antibiotics.
+If a bacterial infection is the cause, your doctor may prescribe antibiotics.